Sylvia A. Vetrone

 - Cellular and molecular basis of disease

-Immunology, disease pathology, oxidative stress, aging, neuromuscular disorders, effect of plant nutraceuticals on health, and biosensor development & validation for pathogenic detection.
+Immunology, oncology, disease pathology, oxidative stress, aging, neuromuscular disorders, effect of plant nutraceuticals on health, and biosensor development & validation for pathogenic detection.

 - Genetics Society of America, 2013